Joycey83/Paw-fect-Walks/README.md

   * our design is simple it just shows 3 price cards with a large font size heading and the prices being in Roboto font which gives high readability for the user. for continuity of the flow of the site there is a striking sunny background image of the park which comes hand in hand with dog walking.
 Also for continuity the price cards all have a background colour of variations of tri-color of Black, brown and white.
   [View Price Plan](assets/images/price.JPG)
 * **Contact Us**
-  * On this page the user can find a contact form which the user can fill in
+  * On this page the user can find a contact form which the user can fill in their personal details and message the company directly.
+  They can also contact us through traditional channels such as by post or by phone.
+  * There is also a google map, allowing the users to know where the company actually located.